stevansehn/redis-replication/README.md

-# redis-master-slave
+# redis-replication
- An example of Redis replication using the master-slave configuration
+ An example of Redis replication using the master-slave configuration, with Docker containers